Olumbe Bassir: Advocacy and activism

 Olumbe Bassir was a lifelong advocate for peace, and was an active member of the Pugwash Conferences on Science and World Affairs.
 He also contributed to the Universities and the Quest for Peace.
 Bassir was a member of the World Association of World Federalists.
 He was a lifelong member of the Fabian Society which he joined during his student days in England.
 While in England he was a member of the West African Student Union, and was at some point the editor of its newsletter.

 He founded the Association of University Teachers in Nigeria which later became the Academic Staff Union of Universities.

 Despite being non-partisan, he helped develop the manifesto of the Action Group.

 Personal life

 His name "Olumbe" means "God exists" in Yoruba.
 He was a Quaker.
-He married Constance while in the UK and Modesola while in Nigeria.
-He had 10 children.
+He married Constance while in the UK and Oyebola while in Nigeria.
+He had 10 children and the first two(Iyabo& Akinola Bassir) was from his Nigerian Wife Oyobola.
 In 2000, he suffered a blood clot in the brain due to a traumatic injury to the head.
 Despite successful surgery and recuperation he died on May 23, 2001, and was buried in his house at Ibadan on July 7, 2001.